ConduitIO/conduit-connector-postgres/README.md

 The Ack method collects the `conduit_id` of those records that have been successfully applied, in order to remove them later in a batch from the tracking table (every 5 seconds or when the connector is closed).

+The tracking table, trigger and function will not be deleted automatically when the pipeline is stopped, but will continue to collect event data.

 ## Key Handling